News24 (Australian TV channel): Broadcast

-Sky News began broadcasting in widescreen, along with its sister channels on 17 May 2009.
-Sky News Australia only provides closed captioning between 4 pm and 5 pm (AEST/AEDT) each day.
+News24 began broadcasting in widescreen, along with its sister channels on 17 May 2009.
+News24 only provides closed captioning between 4 pm and 5 pm (AEST/AEDT) each day.

-Sky News began broadcasting in high definition on 1 December 2015.
+News24 began broadcasting in high definition on 1 December 2015.

 Other services

+News24 social media

+The popularity of News24 YouTube channel has grown rapidly compared with other news outlets.
+At one point it ranked among the top 10 most-watched news channels in the world on YouTube, surpassing the BBC and Sky News in total video views.
+This growth has been driven by opinion-led segments that attract international audiences, especially in the United States.

+On more than one occasion, News24 has had its social media accounts temporarily restricted or suspended for breaching platform rules on misinformation.
+For example, YouTube once suspended the network's account for a week over alleged COVID-19 misinformation.

 Sky News Multiview

 With the roll-out of Foxtel Digital, Sky News Australia launched the Sky News Active interactive news service based on the Sky News UK service with the same name.
 The service offered a choice of eight news screens, some with original content not seen on the main channel they vary depending on the days news or events and include the latest news, business, sport, showbiz and weather in text.
 Other features included interactive polling and the latest news headlines via text.
-On 15 November 2009 Sky News active re-launched with a new look as well as 5 additional local screens (Sydney, Melbourne, Brisbane, Perth, and Adelaide.
+On 15 November 2009 Sky News Active re-launched with a new look as well as 5 additional local screens (Sydney, Melbourne, Brisbane, Perth, and Adelaide.)